Biography

 The Work of Human Hands, Borderlands, paperback, October 1999.

-King of Hearts, Random House/Times Books, February 2000 (also a Chinese edition).
+King of Hearts: The True Story of the Maverick Who Pioneered Open Heart Surgery, Random House/Times Books, February 2000 (also a Chinese edition).

 King of Hearts, Random House/Crown, trade paperback, February 2000.